-It also make sense for shared hosting owners, as your current shared hosting might not be so powerful to host Blog and forum under one account, so you could simply keep your blog on the same server, and host your forum or membership website on other server.
-This will make more sense, for forums as it might consume more resource, space, server bandwidth, and you might like to host your forum on an unlimited hosting.
+It also makes sense for shared hosting owners, as your current shared hosting might not be so powerful to host Blog and forum under one account, so you could simply keep your blog on the same server, and host your forum or membership website on another server.

 How I hosted Sub-domain forum on Other hosting company:

-Update A Record of Sub-domain and point it to other hosting:
+Update A Record of Sub-domain and point it to another hosting:

 This one step is the most crucial part of hosting your sub-domain on another hosting account.
-You need to go to your domain registrar, and add A record for your sub-domain to point it to your new server.
-Depending upon your domain registrar, all you need to do is edit the DNS Zone, and add A record.
-Here is how it looks for my domain at ShoutMyDomain:
+You need to go to your domain registrar and add A record for your sub-domain to point it to your new server.

 I.P address will be of your new hosting sever I.P.
 If you want your sub-domain to be something like member.domain.com, in the host name part, replace forum with member.
 Now, you have done the important part of mapping your A record to new hosting.